cymatiste/botinthewoods/README.md

 ## To replicate:
 - install node
+- In the project folder, cmd > npm install
 - you can generate the scenes without a developer twitter account but if you want to tweet them you'll need one (there are lots of tutorials around on how to do this).
 You'll also have to add a config.js in the root folder containing the following:

 ```